rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Executing SQL

-You can execute SQL statements directly on the database by using `Database.executeSql` method.
+Use the `Database.executeSql` method to execute SQL statements directly on the database:

 JavaScript syntax:
     :::javascript